SimonSays2310/bash-totp/README.md

 `oathtool` and `gnupg`.
 That's all.

-If you prefer OpenSSL for some reason, use code from [`v1.0.0-openssl` tag](https://github.com/SimonSays2310/bash-totp/releases/tag/v1.0.0-openssl).

 ## Usage

 `./totp.sh add` - adds an entry in database folder and encrypts it with a password.